coderschool-ta/cs-web-design-materials/exercises/exercise_1.md

   </body>
 </html>
 ```
-This is the first skeleton of the HTML file.
+**Explanation:** This is the first skeleton of the HTML file.
 The `<!DOCTYPE html>` declaration means that the HTML file is HTML 5.
 The `<title>` tag defines a title in the browser toolbar, provides a title for the page when it is added to favorites, and displays a title for the page in search-engine results.
 * Now, link the `style.css` with the `index.html` file by adding this code into the html file, below the `<title>` tag:
 ```html
 <link rel="stylesheet" href="style.css">